osrf/gazebo_tutorials/ros_roslaunch/tutorial.md

 are not as easily portable between computers - you first have to set the `GAZEBO_MODEL_PATH` on any new system before being able to use these ROS packages.

-## Exporting model paths from a pcakage.xml
+## Exporting model paths from a package.xml

 The useful info would be the format for exporting model paths from a package.xml: